Missing mother of 5 found dead in Philadelphia basement

 A missing New York woman was found dead in the basement of a North Philadelphia home Sunday, eight days after she disappeared, and a man described as her boyfriend has been taken into custody.

 Police officers found the remains of 50-year-old Vianela Tavera after receiving a number of complaints about a suspicious odor.
-Investigators said the body was so badly decomposed that they were unable to immediately identify her.
+Investigators said the body was so badly decomposed that they were unable to identify her right away.

 Tavera, a Bronx native, was last seen on July 28, when she told family members she was going to Philadelphia to visit a man she had been dating.

-On July 30, police in Fairfax, Va. located Tavera's 2013 Acura MDX and arrested 38-year-old Luis Negron-Martinez.
+On July 30, police in Fairfax, Va., spotted Tavera's 2013 Acura MDX and arrested 38-year-old Luis Negron-Martinez.
 The New York Post, citing police sources, reported that officers found a gun and blood in the backseat of the car.

-The paper also reported that Negron-Martinez told the officers that he had killed someone and then "went berserk."
+The paper also reported that Negron-Martinez told the officers he had killed someone and then "went berserk."
 Authorities took him to a mental hospital and have since charged him with grand larceny and possession of a concealed weapon.

 Tavera's family members confirmed to Fox 5 that Negron-Martinez was her long-distance boyfriend.
-The Post reported that the two had been dating for about a year.
+The Post reported the two had been dating for about a year.